The status of geometry and matter in re-interpreted WdW equation: Abstract

 \section{Abstract}

-I have shown that the field defined by the Wheeler-DeWitt equation for pure gravity is not a standard gravitational field.
-This field has some features that are common to the matter fields.
-The re-interpretation leads to the geometrization of quantum theory.
+I have shown that the field defined by the Wheeler-DeWitt equation for \textit{pure gravity} is neither a standard gravitational field nor the field representing a particular universe.
+The theory offers a unified description of geometry and matter, with geometry being fundamental.
+The quantum theory possesses gravitational decoherence when the signature of $R^{(3)}$ changes.
+The quantum theory resolves singularities dynamically.
+Application to the FLRW $\kappa=0$ shows the creation of local geometries during quantum evolution.
+The 3-metric gets modified near the classical singularity in the case of the Schwarzschild geometry.